- Important information and who we are

 Platform means an intelligent debt recovery platform which offers Services that uses machine learning technology to automate document, data, reporting and administrative processes for customers.
-The Platform can be accessed by insolvency practitioner firms, debt advisor firms, personal financial planning firms, or consumers as authorised Users on behalf of each of the firm types via a consumer portal.
+The Platform can be accessed by insolvency practitioner firms, debt advisor firms, personal financial planning firms, or consumers as authorised Users on behalf of each of the firm types via a consumer portal and/or mobile app.

 Services means the specific proprietary software-as-a-service product(s) of ours specified in an order form, including any related documentation, and excluding any third-party products.

 User means you and/or the named users authorised by you to use the Services in accordance with the terms of our SAAS Terms of Service Agreement and our Acceptable Use Policy.